- What Is Horse Racing 2nd Place Refund Offer?

 - Regarding the probability of 2nd or 3rd finish, we can calculate based on the bookie’s Each Way term such as 3 places with 1/4 or 1/5 payout.
-However it’s a bit complicated.
-More importantly, the implied probability based on the place terms tend to give too high odds to top runners to attract place bet.
-Means favorites’ probabilities tend to be lower, while underdog especially outsiders’ probabilities become too high, means payouts get worse.
-Therefore allow me to avoid unnecessary complication and make bold assumption that the probability of 2nd would be similar to the probability of winning (top), which I assume closer to true probability.
+However, it’s a bit complicated.
+More importantly, the implied probability based on the place terms tends to give too high odds to top runners to attract place bet.
+Means favourites’ probabilities tend to be lower, while underdog especially outsiders’ probabilities become too high, means payouts get worse.
+Therefore allow me to avoid unnecessary complication and make a bold assumption that the probability of 2nd would be similar to the probability of winning (top), which I assume closer to true probability.

 Then we can use the converting formula of;